andreaviselli/andreaviselli.github.io/content/itnow/index.md

 ---

 # IT-Nowcast
-# A monthly real-time estimate of the Italian (2020 chain-linked) Gross Domestic Product (GDP)
+# A monthly real-time forecast of the Italian (2020 chain-linked) Gross Domestic Product (GDP)

 We provide monthly nowcasts and backcasts for quarter-on-quarter (QoQ) GDP growth.
 The backcasts revise the nowcast for the previous month.
 Additionally, we offer quarterly nowcasts for the level of GDP and the associated error for the GDP growth nowcast.
 Monthly updates occur at the end of each month, while quarterly updates are provided at the end of each quarter.